lolautruche/EzCoreExtraBundle/Resources/doc/themes.md

 For assets, it uses Symfony Asset component with asset packages.

 ## Terminology
+* **Theme**: Labeled collection of templates and assets.<br>
+  Typically a directory containing templates.
+For example, templates located under `app/Resources/views/themes/my_theme` or `src/AppBundle/Resources/views/themes/my_theme` are part of `my_theme` theme.
-* **Design**: Collection of themes.
+* **Design**: Collection of themes.<br>
   The order of themes within a design is important as it defines the fallback order.
   A design is identified with a name.
 One design can be used by SiteAccess.

-* **Theme**: Labeled collection of templates
-  Typically a directory containing templates.
-For example, templates located under `app/Resources/views/themes/my_theme` or `src/AppBundle/Resources/views/themes/my_theme` are part of `my_theme` theme.

 ## Usage
 > When using eZ Publish 5.x, replace `app/` directory by `ezpublish/`.